 Data science projects are uniquely difficult to manage.
 They're non-linear, experimental, and full of dead ends that still produce valuable insights.
 You're juggling datasets, notebooks, model experiments, feature engineering, stakeholder requests, and production deployments - often across multiple projects simultaneously.
 Traditional project management tools assume work flows in a straight line from "to do" to "done."
 Data science doesn't work that way.

 t0ggles is the project management tool that gives data science teams the flexibility to track experiments, manage datasets, and coordinate ML workflows without forcing a rigid process.
 Use custom properties to log model metrics, dataset versions, and experiment parameters.
 Track experiment lineage with task dependencies.
 Manage multiple research streams on one board with multi-project support.
-All for $5/user/month with every feature included.
+Start on the free plan, and when you outgrow it every feature is $5/user/month.

 Data science workflows break the assumptions baked into most project management software: